eftalgezer/SIESTAstepper/README.md

 #Sets the name of SIESTA log files (default is "log")
 SIESTAstepper.log = "log"

+#Sets number of cores for parallel run
+SIESTAstepper.cores = 4

 # Runs SIESTA step by step
 SIESTAstepper.run("graphene")